40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 Wegmans balances the competitive prices of a Walmart and the shopping experience of a Whole Foods.

-Most of Wegmans’ 110 stores are located in the northeastern states and Mid-Atlantic regions of the US, though.
+Most of Wegmans’ 110 stores are located in the US’s northeastern states and Mid-Atlantic regions.

 24. Kmart

-For a while, Kmart was considered a less upscale but still valid substitute for Target.
+Kmart was considered a less upscale but still valid substitute for Target for a while.

-Unfortunately, it seems like the competition was too tough for Kmart.
-Now, there are only 20 stores or so left in the US.
+Unfortunately, the competition was too tough for Kmart.
+Now, there are only about 20 stores left in the US.

 24. 7-Eleven